Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Abstract

 \section{Abstract}

-We develop the basic tools for classifying edge-to-edge tilings of sphere by congruent pentagons.
-Then we prove such tilings for edge combination $a^2b^2c$ are three families of pentagonal subdivisions of the platonic solids, with $12$, $24$ and $60$ tiles.
-We also prove that such tilings for edge combination $a^3bc$ are two unique double pentagonal subdivisions, with $48$ and $120$ tiles.
+We develop the basic tools for classifying edge-to-edge tilings of the sphere by congruent pentagons.
+Then we prove that, for the edge combination $a^2b^2c$, such tilings are three two-parameter families of pentagonal subdivisions of the Platonic solids, with $12$, $24$ and $60$ tiles.
+We also prove that, for the edge combination $a^3bc$, such tilings are two unique double pentagonal subdivisions of the Platonic solids, with $48$ and $120$ tiles.

 {\it Keywords}: Spherical tiling, Pentagon, Classification.